random image Contact us with your feedback and ideas

 See below for links that provide access to organizations and resources of interest to those seeking information on community and economic development, green building, workforce housing or projects involving “adaptive reuse,” a planning term roughly equivalent to “spinning straw into gold,” or “making a silk purse out of a sow’s ear.”
 We’ve also included links to government and other entities as well.
 Feel free to post your own suggestions for links via the “contact us” page.

-Please note.
-Listing does not imply endorsement.
+Please note: Listing does not imply endorsement.

 Local Government